Skip to main content

 • use MCP_BANDS=read,prepare if you need transaction preparation tools

-• add sign and broadcast only when you also plan to enable OWS
+• add sign and broadcast when you are ready to enable signing

 Symptom: signing tools are missing